-Please refer to the MVLWB Guideline for Geographic Information Systems (GIS) Submission Standard for further information on map and GIS requirements.
+Please refer to the LWB Geospatial Data Submission Standards for further information on map and GIS requirements.

 If a final plan is associated with an application for a renewal or a new permit to continue the activities under the existing permit, the plan should describe the current status of the permitted activities (e.g., land use activities are ongoing, and closure and reclamation of the site is not complete).
 The permittee must clearly explain whether all of the activities authorized under the existing permit are included in the renewal or new permit application.
 If the existing permit has not expired, the permittee must submit a discontinuance request for the existing permit (see section 6.5).
 The Board can then consider the final plan and the discontinuance request at the same time.